Ten ways to get your legal CV noticed by top law recruiters

 - Which headings could you use?
 See our annotated legal CV template

 Recruiters want to see bags of motivation for career in law.
 Taking part in vac schemes, open days and insight days at law firms, attending open court sessions at your local county court and taking part in mini-pupillages at barristers’ chambers are all great opportunities to work out if a legal career is right for you – and which branch of the profession or type of organisation would suit you best.
-Elizabeth recommends that you: ‘Demonstrate that you’ve done your research and know what makes a career at the firm right for you.
+One recruiter from our TARGETjobs Law editorial board recommends that you: ‘Demonstrate that you’ve done your research and know what makes a career at the firm right for you.
 Describe what you’ve done in the past and pull out how it’s shaped you now.’

 Some applicants are tempted to use the legal work experience section on their CV to demonstrate transferable skills.
 ‘My advice is to avoid statements such as “I developed my teamworking skills by going to a networking drinks”,’ says the head of graduate recruitment at Freshfields Bruckhaus Deringer.
 ‘I encourage candidates to talk about the skills they developed in, say, their regular part-time job rather than on a two-week vacation placement or open day – where, realistically, you have less time or opportunity to develop your soft skills.’